Frontend Overview

 Path of Least Resistance

-If you don't have a hard requirement, a strong preference, or just want our advice, we recommend writing your own HTML, use Antlers in said HTML to pull content in, use TailwindCSS as your CSS framework, and let Vite compile any JavaScript, SCSS/LESS, or PostCSS as necessary.
+If you don't have a hard requirement, a strong preference, or just want our advice, we recommend writing your own HTML, use Antlers or Blade in said HTML to pull content in, use TailwindCSS as your CSS framework, and let Vite compile any JavaScript, SCSS/LESS, or PostCSS as necessary.

 You'll be able to take advantage of all of our powerful, tightly coupled tags that do most of the heavy lifting — like fetching and displaying content from collections and taxonomies, manipulating, assets, and rendering variables.